 Prof. (Dr) Satadal Saha is a Professor at the School of Medical Science & Technology at IIT Kharagpur.
 A general surgeon by profession, Prof. Saha was the key founder of the company in 2011.

 Prof. Saha has been trained in India and the UK.
 He founded the Westbank Hospital at Howrah and has established and operated four more hospitals in different districts of West Bengal—all delivering affordable speciality and super-speciality care to the rural population.
 In 2011, he shifted his focus to primary care and public health delivery to the vast rural population and started working on how innovative, cutting-edge science and technology can be leveraged to develop affordable healthcare technologies and software systems that may be used by trained and certified health workers to improve access to affordable high-quality healthcare in rural India.

-Ms. Kuheli Saha is a Director of the company and leads the vertical of training and skill development across multiple states and centres.
-With over 20 years of teaching experience behind her in formal schools, she moved into the organisation to work for underprivileged youth and generate employability, work on women’s empowerment, and change lives—one life at a time.
+Ms. Kuheli Saha is a Board member with over 20 years of teaching experience behind her in formal schools, she moved into the organisation to work for underprivileged youth and generate employability , work on women’s empowerment, and change lives—one life at a time.
 She addresses the social anthropological aspects of the training program to transform the disenfranchised youth into employable assets.